sourcegraph/handbook/content/departments/technical-success/support/process/foqal.md

 Please post in #ask-customer-support and tell us what channel Support Agent needs to be added in.
 We will then confirm once its setup.

-> NOTE: The Slack admin on their end will need to accept the Support Agent app on their workspace in order for this to work.
-They do not have to pay for this just ensure it is allowed on their end.

 **For Support:**